The Acts of the Apostles (Part 1)

 ²¹But they threatened them further, and then released them, having found no way to punish them, because of the people.
 For they were all praising God over what had happened. ²²For the man on whom this sign of healing had happened was over forty years old. ²³So being released they went to their own people and reported what things the chief priests and elders had said to them.

-²⁴And who when they heard, they with one mind lifted their voice to God, and said, "Master, you who made the heaven and the earth and the sea and all things in them, ²⁵who said by the mouth of our father David your servant, through the Holy Spirit, 'Why have the nations raged, and the peoples devised vain things? ²⁶The kings of the earth rise up, and the rulers assemble together against the Lord and against his Anointed.' ²⁷For in fact they have assembled in this city against your holy servant Jesus whom you anointed, both Herod and Pontius Pilate, along with the nations and the peoples of Israel, ²⁸to do those things which your hand and your design have fore-ordained to happen. ²⁹And now, Lord, look upon their threats, and give to all your servants the ability to speak your word with boldness, ³⁰by stretching forth your hand so that curing and signs and wonders will happen through the name of your holy servant Jesus.”
+²⁴And who when they heard, they with one mind lifted their voice to God, and said, "Master, you who made the heaven and the earth and the sea and all things in them, ²⁵who said by the mouth of our father David your servant, through the Holy Spirit, 'Why have the nations raged, and the peoples devised vain things? ²⁶The kings of the earth rise up, and the rulers assemble together against the Lord and against his Anointed.' ²⁷For in fact they have assembled in this city against your holy servant Jesus whom you anointed, both Herod and Pontius Pilate, along with the nations and the assemblies of Israel, ²⁸to do those things which your hand and your design have fore-ordained to happen. ²⁹And now, Lord, look upon their threats, and give to all your servants the ability to speak your word with boldness, ³⁰by stretching forth your hand so that curing and signs and wonders will happen through the name of your holy servant Jesus.”

 ³¹And as they were making this request, the place in which they were assembled was shaken, and they all were filled with the Holy Spirit, and they spoke the word of God with boldness. ³²Now the hearts and souls of the multitude of those who had believed were one, and not one person said any of the possessions belonging to him were his own, but instead were held in common for every one of them. ³³And with great power the apostles gave the testimony about the resurrection of the Lord Jesus.
 And great grace was upon them all. ³⁴For not even one among them was needy.
 Because whoever of them were owners of lands or houses, they were selling, and they would bring the proceeds of the things that were sold, ³⁵and donate it at the feet of the apostles.
 Then it was distributed to each person, according as anyone had the need.